floragunncom/search-guard-docs/upgrading.md

 # Upgrading Elasticsearch and Search Guard

-First, check with the official Elasticsearch documentation if your upgrade requires a full cluster restart, or if it can be performed via a rolling restart:
+First check with the official Elasticsearch documentation if your upgrade requires a full cluster restart, or if it can be performed via a rolling restart:

 [Upgrading Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html)

-Usually, a major upgrade, for example from ES 2.x to 5.x requires a full cluster restart, while a minor upgrade, for example fom ES 5.2.2 to ES 5.3.0 does not.
+For upgrading from Elasticsearch 5.x to 6.x, you need to upgrade your installation to Elasticsearch 5.6.x first.
+This is a requirement by Elasticsearch, not Search Guard.
+In most cases, this can be done via a rolling restart.

+After that, upgrade to Elasticsearch 6 and Search Guard 6.

+(TODO: details - full cluster restart if no SG was deployed before)

 ## Minor Upgrades - Rolling restart